 This was a #1 R&B hit.
 There were no rock charts at the time.

 This song came about when Turner and his band were playing black clubs in the American South and B.B.
 King set up a recording session for them in Memphis with Sam Phillips.
-They wrote most of "Rocket 88" on the way to the session.
+They wrote most of "Rocket 88" on the way to the session, which took place March 5, 1951.
 On the drive to the session, the band's amplifier fell out of the car and broke the woofer.
-Turner shoved paper in it at the studio to cover the problem, which ended up providing a more distinct sound.
-The sounds that came from the damaged amp resulted in this being cited as one of the first songs to feature guitar distortion.
+Turner shoved paper in it at the studio to cover the problem, which ended up providing a more distinct sound when guitarist Willie Kizart played it.
+The sounds that came from the damaged amp made it likely the first song to feature guitar distortion.

 Brenston was credited with writing this song, although he admitted he stole the idea from a 1947 song called "Cadillac Boogie."